lordmen99/blockchain-developer-bootcamp-final-project/README.md

 - Smart Contracts
 - Responsibe Web Design
 - Probability & Game Theory
-- Blockchain Basics (the advanced implementation will also be a learning opportunity)
+- Blockchain Fundamentals (the advanced implementation will also be a learning opportunity)